scott-sihui-wang/Miscellaneous-Computer-Vision-Projects/README.md

 - **Homography Estimation:** Extract matching point pairs from stereo images, and then use two methods (`eight point method` and `RANSAC`) to estimate `homography` matrix.

-  _The comparison shows that our implementation (up) can produce results similar to OpenCV's built-in functions (down);_
+  _The comparison shows that our implementation (top) can produce results similar to OpenCV's built-in functions (bottom);_

   _RANSAC (right) produces far more accurate results than eight point method (left)._